insin/newforms/docs/forms_api.rst

    :param Object kwargs.files:
       input file data.

+   :param validation:
+      .. versionadded:: 0.6

+      Configures form-wide validation when the user interacts with form inputs in the browser.
+This can be a String, or an Object which configures default validation for form inputs.

+      If ``'manual'``, validation will not be performed -- you are responsible for hooking up validation and using methods such as ``setData()`` and ``isValid()`` to perform validation.
+This is the default setting.

+      If ``'auto'``, text fields will, by default be validated when the ``onChange`` event fires, with a 250 millisecond delay from the last user input to the validation being performed.

+      If an Object is given, it should use the following properties:

+      ``event``
+         The name of the default event to use to trigger validation.
+This should be in camelCase format, as used by React.
+For example, if ``'onBlur'``, text input validation will be performed when the input loses focus after editing.

+      ``delay``
+         A delay, in milliseconds, to be used to debounce performing of validation, to give the user time to enter input without distracting them with error messages or other change in how the input's displayed while they're still typing.

+      If any String but ``'manual'`` or ``'auto'`` is given, it will be used as if it were passed as the ``event`` property of an Object.

+      For example, passing ``{validation: 'onChange'}`` will cause each form inputs to trigger validation as soon as the user makes any change.

    :param String kwargs.autoId:
       a template for use when automatically generating ``id`` attributes for fields, which should contain a ``{name}`` placeholder for the field name